Juliette Slaughter at Le Mans in 1978

 Annie Spiers – raced sportscars in Europe in the 1950s, with her husband Jacques.
 Their MGA finished the Tour de France in 34th, in 1956.
 They tackled the Mille Miglia in 1957, coming 153rd and tenth in class.
 In 1960, Annie reappeared as navigator to Annie Soisbault in her Triumph TR3.
 They entered at least the Alpine Rally together.

 Anita Tóth - competed in the Maserati Trofeo in 2011 and 2012.
 She was 34th in the 2011 championship, with one points finish.
 In 2012, she only drove in five rounds, and was not placed in the final standings.
 That year, she also took part in four rounds of the Lotus Ladies’ Cup, based in Hungary, her home nation.
+In 2013, she drove a Honda Civic in the Central European Endurance championship.
+In 2014, she raced the Civic in touring car events in Central Europe, with a best finish of tenth, at the Hungaroring.
+Back in the Civic in 2015, she entered the Eset TWC Touring Car Cup, and was more competitive.
+Her best result was third, at the Slovakiaring, and she was usually one of the top five finishers.
+In 2016, she raced the Clio in the EWC Touring Car Cup again, and was a regular top-ten finisher in a large field.
+Her best finish was fourth.
 Away from actual competition, she is a motorsport journalist for a Hungarian newspaper, and writes extensively about the Dakar.
-She also works in an organisational capacity for rally raid events.
+She also works in an organisational capacity for rally raid events, and as a press officer for the WTCC.